Spring Activation

 • Full visual inspection of the entire system.

-• Post-inspection consultation if anything else is needed.
+• Post-inspection consultation if anything else is required.

 There are many steps to properly activating a sprinkler system.
 You can refer to our video embedded above, or these detailed instructions from the Naiad Blog.

 Find the valve’s solenoid.
-It’s a plastic cylinder on top of the control valve with wires attached to it.
-Slowly turn it to the “on” position until water can be heard flowing through the valve.
-To shut it off, turn the solenoid to the “off” position.
-Only twist the solenoid by hand if possible, and be careful not to overtighten it.
+It’s a plastic cylinder with wires attached to the top of the control valve.
+Slowly turn it to the “on” position until the water can be heard flowing through the valve.
+Turn the solenoid to the “off” position to shut it off.
+Only twist the solenoid by hand, and be careful not to over tighten it.

 Note: If you turn the solenoid too many times, it may become unthreaded from the valve.
-If that happens, it is a good idea to shut off the water to the sprinkler system and thread it back in.
+If that happens, shutting off the water to the sprinkler system and threading it back in is a good idea.
 Be careful, as these are plastic fittings and can be easily cross-threaded.

-If you’re wondering, then you must have noticed the “on” and “off” markings on your solenoid.
-These are misleading, because they refer to whether or not the valve is manually opened, bypassing the timer’s control.
+If you’re wondering, you must have noticed your solenoid’s “on” and “off” markings.
+These are misleading because they refer to whether or not the valve is manually opened, bypassing the timer’s control.

-This is often done by technicians to test or winterize a system without entering a client’s home to access the timer.
+Technicians often do this to test or winterize a system without entering a client’s home to access the timer.

 For normal, automated use, the solenoid should be “off.”
-Don’t worry, as long as it’s wired in and working properly, it’ll be ready to open the valve automatically when the timer says so.
+Don’t worry; if it’s wired in and working correctly, it’ll be ready to open the valve automatically when the timer says so.

 Tighten the solenoids by hand, and be firm but careful.
 Overtightening can cause their plastic body to warp.